 Get Prepared, Get Approved, With FlightCheck.

-This Markzware FlightCheck quick start guide describes how to set Ground Controls (Preflight Profiles), start Preflighting, view Previews (soft proofs), select Preflight/Inventory/Results Modes.
-Also learn how to use preflight basics for graphic design, view Reports, navigate to document errors, edit in InDesign/Acrobat/Pitstop, package desktop publishing (DTP) files, create IDML files, and more.
+This FlightCheck quick start guide shows how to set Ground Controls (Preflight Profiles), start Preflighting, view Previews (soft proofs), select Preflight/Inventory/Results Modes.
+Learn preflight basics, view Reports, locate document errors, edit in InDesign/Acrobat/Pitstop, package DTP files, create IDML files & more.